- photo by Mitch Waxman (February 16, 2009)

 The story of Charles Pratt, his “Astral Oil”, and their involvement with John D. Rockefeller’s Standard Oil Trust will be discussed in a later posting on this subject, as the lengthy history would divert attention from this otherwise serious issue.
 Suffice to say that the Blissville works were some 18 acres in size, and suffered several “total loss” fires in the late 19th century.

-Note that this is a distinct property (and event) from the adjacent State Superfund site which is referred to as the Quanta Resources site.
+(and event) from the adjacent State Superfund site which is referred to as

 - photo by Mitch Waxman (November 19, 2011)